-Taken to awesome levels in the airport scene in Godzilla (2014).
-We get a shot of Godzilla's massive foot, then Godzilla in full view roars at his opponent.
+Taken to awesome levels in Godzilla (2014).
+First comes in a massive tsunami that floods Honolulu.
+At the flooded airport, we get a shot of Godzilla's massive foot, then Godzilla in full view roars at his opponent.
 He did this again when facing off with the female Muto.

 In the Spider-Man novel "Darkest Hours", Spider-Man yells "Boot to the head!" as he swings in and kicks the Rhino in the stomach.

 In Sergey Suhinov's Shadows on Mercury novel, the heroes arrive too late to stop the Big Bad from finding and taking a hyper-advanced Precursor ship, which they plan to use to Take Over the World, in the middle of a hazardous Asteroid Thicket.
 While the Big Bad is chatting with the heroes, a UN cruiser bursts in and launches a nuclear barrage at the Precursor ship before they even have a chance to turn on the Deflector Shields.
 In short, the only thing the heroes ended up doing is calling for help and creating a distraction.

 In The Dresden Files book Dead Beat, Harry Dresden does this for the team of Wardens when he has Sue the T-Rex leap over them and stomp an oncoming car.